 With the advantages of moving away from older forms of power so evident, investing in geothermal energy is a no-brainer.
 Geothermal power is a renewable energy source that offers a diverse range of benefits to our economy, health, and climate.

-This means that the water that is being pulled out of the ground during the conversion process will be returned directly to the geothermal reservoir once the energy is extracted.
+Most geothermal energy plants operate in a water system that features a closed-loop.
+This means the water pulled out of the ground during the conversion process will be returned directly to the geothermal reservoir once the energy is extracted.
 This keeps the water pure and prevents contamination of the ground, surrounding soil, or drinkable water sources.

 There is a limited number of places on the earth where this resource can be harnessed, so once all spots are claimed, there is no way to generate more.
 The good news is that due to being renewable, a properly maintained plant can last a lifetime while creating clean, safe energy for the local population.